Women's rights in Saudi Arabia: Male guardianship

 Under previous Saudi law, all females were required to have a male guardian (wali), typically a father, brother, husband, or uncle (mahram).
 In 2019, this law was partially amended to exclude women over 21 years old from the requirement of a male guardian.
 The new amendment also granted women rights in relation to the guardianship of minor children.
 Previously, girls and women were forbidden from traveling, conducting official business, or undergoing certain medical procedures without permission from their male guardians.
 In 2019, Saudi Arabia allowed women to travel abroad, register for divorce or marriage, and apply for official documents without the permission of a male guardian.

 Male guardians have duties to, and rights over, women in many aspects of civic life.
-A United Nations Special Rapporteur report states:"Legal guardianship of women by a male is practiced in varying degrees and encompasses major aspects of women's lives.
-The system is said to emanate from social conventions, including the importance of protecting women, and from religious precepts on travel and marriage, although these requirements were arguably confined to particular situations."The official law, if not the custom, requiring a guardian's permission for a woman to seek employment was repealed in 2008.
+A United Nations Special Rapporteur document states:Legal guardianship of women by a male is practiced in varying degrees and encompasses major aspects of women's lives.
+The system is said to emanate from social conventions, including the importance of protecting women, and from religious precepts on travel and marriage, although these requirements were arguably confined to particular situations.The official law, if not the custom, requiring a guardian's permission for a woman to seek employment was repealed in 2008.

 In 2012, the Saudi government implemented a new policy to help enforce these traveling restrictions for women.
-Under this policy, Saudi Arabian men receive a text message on their mobile phones whenever a woman under their custody leaves the country, even if she is traveling with her guardian.
-Saudi Arabian feminist activist Manal al-Sharif commented that "[t]his is technology used to serve backwardness in order to keep women imprisoned."
+Under it, Saudi Arabian men receive a text message on their mobile phones whenever a woman under their custody leaves the country, even if she is traveling with her guardian.
+Saudi Arabian feminist activist Manal al-Sharif commented that "this is technology used to serve backwardness in order to keep women imprisoned."

-Every year, more than 1,000 women try to flee Saudi Arabia.
-Text alerts, sent by the Saudi authorities, enable many guardians to catch women before they actually escape.
-Bethany Vierra, a 31-year-old American woman, became the latest victim of the "male guardianship" system, as she was trapped in Saudi Arabia with her 4-year-old daughter, Zaina, despite the divorce from her Saudi husband.
+Every year more than 1,000 women try to flee Saudi Arabia.
+Text alerts sent by the Saudi authorities enable many guardians to catch them before they actually escape.
+Bethany Vierra, a 31-year-old American woman, became the latest victim of the "male guardianship" system, as she was trapped in Saudi Arabia with her 4-year-old daughter, Zaina, despite having received a divorce from her Saudi husband.

 Some examples of that further highlight the ramifications of these restrictions include: